kxdang/kiendang.me/content/blog/072-staying-healthy/index.md

 ![](https://images.unsplash.com/photo-1552670070-7c3a4ffba6a1?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1350&q=80)

 While the world is working hard to control the outbreak, I can't help but think about the timing of everything.
-It signficiantly effects the economic, social and political systems world wide and disrupts the international community negatively.
+It significiantly effects the economic, social and political systems world wide and disrupts the international community negatively.

 The summer of last year really took me by surprise.
 I went through some rough times that left me dealing with extreme pain and on constant rounds of antibiotics; it really made me realize the importance of my own health.
 Not only did this pause my journey, it was a learning opportunity about myself and how I function under physical and mental stress.
 A lot of self-reflection was done while I was laying in bed recovering.